 No training materials exist specifically for agroforestry design for Pacific Islands.
 The training manual generated by this project will be unique in its synthesis of published information on traditional Pacific agroforestry systems combined with modern science and methods.
 This project builds upon five previous SARE PDP projects by the Project Coordinator that produced publications with over 10 million cumulative downloads since 2000.
 These projects include Hawai‘i Community-Based Food Security (EW11-014, www.agroforest.info), New Crops for Pacific Island Agroforestry (EW07-004, www.specialtycrops.info), Pacific Island Agroforestry Workshops and Field Visits (EW05-009), Species Profiles for Pacific Island Agroforestry (EW02-001, www.traditionaltree.org), and Agroforestry Handbooks for Pacific Islands (EW98-004, www.agroforestry.org/free-publications/agroforestry-guides).
 A number of other SARE projects (e.g., OW15-031, SW11-055, LS04-162, SW03-055) cover specific agroforestry practices and demonstrations in the Pacific that will be used inform design recommendations, where applicable.

-This collaborative project brings together expertise in agroforestry, forestry, soil science, agronomy, ethnobotany, plant science, commercial enterprise development, and wildfire management to produce a manual and present workshops about planning and implementing agroforestry systems in the U.S.-affiliated Pacific Islands.
+This collaborative project brings together expertise in agroforestry, forestry, soil science, agronomy, ethnobotany, plant science, commercial enterprise development, and wildfire management to produce a manual and present workshops about design, implementation, and management of agroforestry systems in the U.S.-affiliated Pacific Islands.

 Education & Outreach Initiatives